Skip to content

 Management

-• Refer to an endodontist if the perforation is large, subcrestal, or furcal
+• Referral to an endodontist is generally recommended if the perforation is large, subcrestal, or furcal

-• Document with radiograph and inform the patient
+• Documenting with a radiograph and informing the patient is generally recommended

 Referral Triggers